-Atlético Madrid v Real Madrid
+Atletico beat champions Real in Madrid derby

 Post update

-Nacho (Real Madrid) wins a free kick in the defensive half.
+Ferland Mendy (Real Madrid) wins a free kick in the defensive half.

-Attempt blocked.
-Marcos Llorente (Atletico Madrid) right footed shot from the right side of the box is blocked.

 Post update